 By the end of the 1980s there were bases at Ratho, Falkirk, Kirkintilloch and Highland Branch providing regular cruises as a significant part of the traffic on the Union, Forth & Clyde and Caledonian Canals.
 As well as its canal cruising activities, the charity has been and continues to be actively involved in developing the environmental aspects of Scotland’s canals, working with a range of agencies and volunteers to re-open and improve the canal network.

-Over thirty years may have passed since Seagull Trust Cruise was formed, but the aims then remain true today.
-Looking ahead, the need for the Seagull Trust Cruises is greater than ever and today’s team at the helm of the charity is committed to extending the services offered in the years ahead, cruising and support for the canal environment remain centre of the organisations purpose.
+The need for the Seagull Trust Cruises is greater than ever and today’s team at the helm of the charity is committed to extending the services offered in the years ahead.
+Cruising and support for the canal environment remain centre of the organisations purpose.